PiretKaap/Forest-value/README.md

 | Soovituslik alghind | FLOAT | Calculation based on Tulud-kulud (jäätmeteta) calculation and reduced by 10% based on the Alghind.| € | Calculation |

 # Description of Data Protection
-The fundamental principles governing the processing of data provided by Company X for the purposes of the final project are as follows:
+The fundamental principles, governing the processing of data in the project, are as follows:
 1. Legality – the processing of data is based on the mandate of Company X;
 2. Purpose limitation – the data shall be used solely for the calculation of the value of forest land;
 3. Data minimalisation – only the minimum amount of data necessary to achieve the objective shall be processed;
-4. Accuracy and data quality – the data used shall be those deemed necessary by the client for the fulfilment of the task;
+4. Accuracy and data quality – the data used shall be deemed necessary by the client for the fulfilment of the task;
-5. Retention period – the period of data retention shall be determined by the company X;
+5. Retention period – the period of data retention shall be determined by Company X;
 6. Security – the data shall not be disclosed to any third party, and their preservation shall be duly ensured;
-7. Accountability and transparency – where necessary, the company X shall be provided with information regarding the manner in which the data are processed and utilised for the achievement of the final projec’s objective.
-Reliability, confidentiality, and the protection of the company X’s trade secrets shall be observed at all times.
+7. Accountability and transparency – where necessary, Company X shall be provided with information regarding the manner in which the data are processed and utilised for the achievement of the final project’s objective.
+Reliability, confidentiality, and the protection of Company X’s trade secrets shall be observed at all times.

 # Data Quality Control
 Data Quality Control (DQC) in a data analysis project involves systematically applying methods to ensure data meets predefined quality standards before, during, and after analysis.